DVD Talk

 Haters be damned.
 I love Cabin Fever.
 This Blu-Ray offers some noticeable but potentially marginal updates to the picture quality, and a reasonably interesting (but not wildly different) new cut of the movie.
 It's not a home run -- the original cut via branching and the previous five audio commentaries would have been a massive increase in value -- but this disc is still highly recommended to any fans who love the film as much as I do (especially given the low price Lionsgate usually offers its Blu-Rays at).
 Just make sure to keep your DVDs!

-Please check out my other DVDTalk DVD and theatrical reviews here and my film blog The Following Preview here.
+Please check out my other DVDTalk DVD, Blu-ray and theatrical reviews and/or follow me on Twitter.

 Popular Reviews